simao-eugenio/shypn/src/shypn/README.md

 # shypn/

-This is the main Python package for the Shypn project - a GTK4-based Petri Net modeling application.
+This is the main Python package for the Shypn project - a GTK3-based Stochastic Hybrid Petri Net modeling application.
 All code modules, subpackages, and application logic reside here.

 ## Package Structure